LOADING ...

 A coat of the claret velvet, and breeches of doe-skin;

-And he rode a jewelled twinkle,
+And he rode with a twinkle,

 His butts a-twinkle,

-His rapier a-twinkle, under the jewelled sky.
+His rapier hilt a-twinkle, under the sky.

 Iii